By Amanda MacArthur • 04/19/2011

 Design email newsletters that are easy to read, share and use

 Your email subscribers aren’t cash machines, they’re humans.
 How often do you feel good after opening an email newsletter that tries to sell you every step of the way?
-Probably never, because unlike promotional emails, editorial email newsletters need to give your subscribers at least one good take-away every day, or they will unsubscribe.
+Probably never, because unlike promotional emails, the characteristics of an email newsletter that’s editorially based needs to give your subscribers at least one good take-away every day, or they will unsubscribe.

 Beyond that, they want to be able to share your article, contact you and unsubscribe easily.
 If you don’t design email newsletters with simple access to functions like these, you will frustrate and alienate your subscribers.